 MODE $06 Introduction

-MODE $06 is one of 15 modes available to Global OBD II.
+MODE $06 is one of 15 available modes for Global OBD II.
 It provides monitor test results for non-continuous monitors and sometimes continuous monitors.
 MODE $06 requests the ECM to view monitor test results reported after the test runs.

 How can it help diagnose vehicle emission-related concerns?
-MODE $06 monitor test results can help confirm the success of repairs for a non-continuous.
-MODE $06 test values (and pending DTCs) are available to the technician on a two-trip monitor’s first trip.
+MODE $06 monitor test results can help confirm the success of repairs for a non-continuous system.
+MODE $06 test values, even for a pending DTC, are available to the technician on a two-trip monitor’s first trip.
 MODE $06 test results can indicate if a monitored system (component) is close to failing a monitor test.
+It is important to note that a confirmed DTC should be present before replacing any parts for the monitor test in question, and that further testing is required.

 MODE $06 Terminology